fabslab/modifiers/readme.md

 # Modifier key queries

 Inspired by [keymaster](https://github.com/madrobby/keymaster).
 This is a small subset of the functionality in that library.
-See for yourself how small it is.

-At any point in time you can query the `modifiers` object to see if a modifier key is held down.
+Using this library you can query the `modifiers` object at any time to see if a modifier key is held down.

 Default supported keys are:
 `shift`, `alt`, `option` (same as `alt`), `control`, `command`